 Chris Scanlon is a dynamic performer and educator with a diverse performing career in New York City.
 He has appeared with orchestras and chamber ensembles in Europe, Asia, Canada, Mexico, the Middle East and across the United States.
-He has performed on the stages of Carnegie Hall, David Geffen Hall, Avery Fisher Hall, Jazz at Lincoln Center, the Beacon Theater, NYC Town Hall, the 92nd St Y, the Mercury Lounge, Kings Theater, Studio 54, in Broadway theaters for shows such as Phantom of the Opera, An American in Paris and Kiss Me Kate and won a position multiple years with the Radio City Music Hall Orchestra.
+He has performed on the stages of Carnegie Hall, David Geffen Hall, Avery Fisher Hall, Jazz at Lincoln Center, the Beacon Theater, NYC Town Hall, the 92nd St Y, the Mercury Lounge, Kings Theater, Studio 54, in Broadway theaters for shows such as Phantom of the Opera, West Side Story, An American in Paris and Kiss Me Kate and won a position multiple years with the Radio City Music Hall Orchestra.
 Chris has also performed at the Kennedy Center in DC, the Meyerson Symphony Center in Dallas, Powell Hall in St. Louis, Symphony Hall in Boston, and internationally in Mexico’s Palacio de Bellas Artes and Auditorio Nacional, the Vienna Musikverein, the Philharmonies in Berlin and Cologne, the KKL in Lucern, Victoria Hall in Geneva, the Zurich Tonhalle, the Dubai Opera House, and the Tokyo Opera House.
 As Co-Principal Trumpet of the Verbier Festival Chamber Orchestra, Chris performs on various international tours, festivals and residencies throughout the year with artists such as Joshua Bell, David Garrett, Martha Argerich, Mischa Maisky, Gabor Takacs-Nagy, Daniil Trifonov, Andras Schiff, Anne Sofie von Otter, Yuja Wang, George Li and many others, as well as and broadcast recordings for http://www.medici.tv.

 In the past he has performed with the Boston Symphony Orchestra, Boston Pops, Miami Symphony, Chamber Orchestra of New York, Boston Lyric Opera, Singapore Symphony, Springfield Symphony, Vermont Symphony, Charleston Symphony, US Coast Guard Band, Westchester Symphony, Rhode Island Philharmonic, Civic Orchestra of Chicago, New World Symphony, and under the batons of Seiji Ozawa, John Williams, James Levine, Kurt Mazur, Ton Coopman, Valery Gergiev, Robert Spano, Paavo Jarvi, Sir Mark Elder, Daniel Harding, Gianandrea Noseda and Rafael Frubeck de Burgos.
 Chris went on multiple tours of Mexico as a member of the Philharmonic Orchestra of the Americas and served as the Associate Principal Trumpet of the Orquesta Sinfonica de Nuevo Leon in Monterrey Mexico.
 Festival invitations include Artosphere, Banff, Spoleto, Music Academy of the West, National Repertory Orchestra, Verbier and Tanglewood where he was the recipient of the Roger Voisin Award.